Laura W. Bush Institute for Women's Health: Education

 As new information regarding women’s health is published, online curriculum translate science into practice by updating students and practitioners with new data regarding sex and gender differences that are not common knowledge.
-At their website www.sexandgenderhealth.org the Laura W. Bush Institute’s slide library, teaching modules, and video library are tailored to health care professors to assi st in teaching sex and gender differences across many diseases.
+At their website sexandgenderhealth.org the Laura W. Bush Institute’s slide library, teaching modules, and video library are tailored to health care professors to assist in teaching sex and gender differences across many diseases.

 Community Impact

 The Laura W. Bush Institute for Women’s Health hosts one signature fundraising event in these Texas cities each year: Abilene, Amarillo, Dallas, Lubbock, Permian Basin, and San Angelo.
-By 2018, over $4 million had fueled important programs that meet the unique needs of each city.
+By 2018, over $4 million had fueled programs for each city.
 For middle school girls there are messages of personal safety, anti-bullying, good nutrition, friendship and self-care through events called GiRL Power.
 For college women, there are messages of self-defense, healthy relationships, self-determination, and mental and physical health at Girls Night Out and Women’s Night at the Rec.
 The Institute hosts coffees and luncheons for women that provide updates on cancer, heart disease, stem cells, mental health and many other topics.
-As of 2018, the community events have touched the lives of over 85,000 Texans across all regions of west Texas.

 Multi-year Cancer Prevention and Research Institute of Texas (CPRIT) grants have provided over $7.5 million and directly affected more than 25,000 women with education and screenings.
 By 2018, the Institute facilitated 8,000 mammograms and diagnostic services, which diagnosed 132 cancers and provided approximately 6,500 HPV vaccinations.

 The Laura W. Bush Institute for Women’s Health has become an integral part of the cities served, all of which have Texas Tech University Health Sciences Center medical, nursing, pharmacy, or biomedical science schools.
 It serves the uninsured and the underinsured in many rural communities that have limited resources.

-The Institute work continues thanks to the generosity of people who share their mission to improve the lives and health of women, girls and families.
-The Texas Tech University Health Sciences Center supports approximately eighty percent of expenses to allow the majority of funds raised to be directed to the mission.
+The Texas Tech University Health Sciences Center supports approximately eighty percent of expenses to allow the majority of funds raised to be directed to the Institute's mission.